fdanielsouza/fdanielsouza.github.io/README.md

 ## How to use the visual

 Add a category field in Titles and either an image field in Images or a measure in Informations.
-The visual can show up to 8 measures.
+The visual can show up to 16 measures.
 Also you can include measures in Tooltips field to show in a default Power BI tooltip, or use the Report Page canvas tooltip.
 You can classify data by any value in the visual, cross-filter or highlight data in the same way the official Power BI visuals do, and multiselect using ctrl.
 Set a value for the individual cards width and customize background and texts with the options provided.
 If you need to transform numeric values to a display units format, you will need to first remove any formatting from your fields, otherwise the column/measure format should prevail.

+## Current version

+1.2.9.0

 ## Changelog

+#### Oct 7, 2021
+* Now the visual supports a total of 16 measures
+* Added text alignment options for titles, field names and values

 #### Oct 4, 2021
 * Added a functionality where a user can click on the text of a Web URL formatted measure and it will open the url page